cyruscyliu/firmguide/README.md

 ###### features
 Currently, we provide a modular framework to analysis a firmware under the guide of its source code.
-We will generate a new machine for QEMU, and you can play with this new machine for fun!
+We will generate a new machine for QEMU.
 By adding more analysis we will get more code coverage and achieve more goals.
 The goal just now is to run a linux based firmware entering the user mode and getting the shell.
 Let's start and enjoy our trip.

 ###### who will need the Salamander
 + who want to get a shell of a linux based firmware but has no hardware emulation
-+ who would like to learn how to add a new machine to QEMU but has no time to dig into the QEMU
++ who would like to learn how to add a new machine to QEMU but has no time to dig into QEMU
 + who would like to dynamically analysis a linux based firmware
 + who are interested re-hosting and emulation